 Pfleeger Concert Hall is an 895-seat concert hall located in the Wilson Hall building on the Rowan University Glassboro Campus.
 Part of the campus' original design the venue has been in continuous use since it was opened in 1972.
 Completely refurbished during the summer of 2014 the hall is fully equipped with state-of-the-art sound and light systems.
 It was conceived as a multipurpose building to host not only concerts of music but theater, dance, public meetings, scientific conversations and ceremonies.

-The Music Library in Wilson hall supports the curricular and research needs of the Music Department, as well as those of the rest of the university.
+The Music Library on the fourth floor of the Campbell Library supports the curricular and research needs of the Music Department, as well as those of the rest of the university.
 The collection of over 12,000 music scores encompasses vocal and instrumental music, in both performing and study editions, representing all musical genres and historical periods.
 The audiovisual collection covers classical, jazz, world, show, film, and popular music.
 It includes several online streaming audio services; more than 3,000 compact discs; and 500 video recordings of classical and jazz performances; opera, musicals, documentaries, and instructional videos.
 The reference collection includes scholarly editions of the collected works of major composers, dictionaries, bibliographies, thematic catalogs, and other reference sources both in print and online.
 The Music Library staff consists of trained music specialists available for reference assistantance.